Chris Pappas (Neighbours): Reception

 For his portrayal of Chris, Mason was nominated for the Most Popular New Male Talent accolade at the 2012 Logie Awards.
-In 2014, Mason won the Soap Extra Award for Most Topical Storyline for Chris' coward punch storyline with Josh Willis.
+In 2014, Mason won the Soap Extra Award for Most Topical Storyline for Chris's coward punch storyline with Josh Willis.
 The character's inclusion in Neighbours and his storyline has received a positive reaction from the public, television critics and LGBT websites.
 Chris's coming out episode, which was broadcast on 10 August 2010, was seen by 679,000 viewers in Australia.
 David Knox of Citysearch Melbourne said that the inclusion of Chris in the show is "a positive step with its juvenile audience".
 Knox added that following the "gay kiss scandal" on Home and Away, "the test for Neighbours will be not just the coming out, but whether he remains in the show after this storyline subsides".
 Of Chris, SX News said "One could simply dismiss the gay character as simply just another plot line, but there's no denying its significance, especially with a show as enduring and mainstream as Neighbours.
 If anything, it's a small reflection of the changing attitudes in society".
 They also praised Neighbours for focusing on Chris's coming out and the issue of homophobia, instead of letting Chris "explode out of the closet and leave Ramsay Street glittering in sequins".

 The ATV News Network said the Chris's coming out should be praised for the way it has been handled.
 They added that the decision to play it out at a school would have viewers in a similar situation identifying with the storyline.
 Alan McKee, a university film and television professor, said that usually subscription television channels take risks in portraying storylines like Chris's.
 He added "Commercial TV is not about risk taking, it is about entertainment for the broadest possible audience.
 But attitudes have changed and commercial networks like to reflect that".
 Holy Soap said Chris's most memorable moment was "Announcing to his entire class that he was gay."
 Anthony D. Langford from website, AfterElton said he found it "humorous" that Neighbours emphasizes what a gentleman Chris is compared to Andrew.
 He said "It's like they're almost saying if you're a nice guy who's not all over your girlfriend you must be gay.
 But on television that's usually the case".
 Langford hoped that Chris would not vanish and that he would not be relegated to monitoring the relationship between Andrew and Summer and not having a romance of his own.